ICAP Scanners

 Know Your ICAP Server

-Before configuring ICAP integration in USP, it is essential to gather key information about the ICAP server.
-Having this information in advance helps ensure correct configuration of ICAP Scanners and prevents common setup issues:
+Before configuring ICAP integration in USP, it is essential to gather key information about the ICAP(S) server.
+Collecting this information beforehand helps ensure correct configuration of ICAP Scanners and prevents common setup issues:

-- ICAP Server URI: You need the full URI of the ICAP server, including the hostname or IP address, port number, and service name (it typically follows the format:
+- ICAP(S) server URI: You need the full URI of the ICAP(S) server, including the hostname or IP address, port number, and service name (it typically follows the format:

-- Connection Testing: Ensure that the network allows USP to reach the ICAP server endpoint on the specified port.
+hostname:port/service). - Connection testing: Ensure that the network allows USP to reach the ICAP(S) server endpoint on the specified port.
 Firewall or routing issues can prevent successful communication.

 Scan Results Handling